 1. Walking tour of the Medina with local guide

-The Medina of Marrakech is the central area of the city where the social, economic, and commercial life takes place.
-It is surrounded by long adobe walls, composed of narrow and bustling streets and was declared Heritage of Humanity.
-With this description, it is easy to guess that a guided tour of this area is a must during the trip to know the main corners of modern Marrakech.
+The Medina of Marrakech is the central area of the city where social, economic and commercial life takes place.
+It is surrounded by long adobe walls, composed of narrow and bustling alleys and was declared a World Heritage Site.
+With this description it is easy to guess that a guided tour of this area is a must during the trip to know the main corners of modern Marrakech.

-The main advantage of this guided tour of the Medina in English, is not in the points you are going to visit, but in the orientation of the local guide who will accompany the group during the tour.
-His experiences and knowledge of Marrakech and its way of life are an attraction that you will not have access to by doing this same tour on your own.
+The main value of this guided tour of the Medina in English, is not in the points that you will go through, but in the orientation of the local guide who will accompany the group during the tour.
+His experiences and knowledge of Marrakech and its way of life are an attraction that you will not have access to doing this same tour on your own.
 The tour is on foot and lasts about four hours.

 Itinerary of the walking tour of the Medina